-The cell-phone-based Raman and emission spectral detector, coupled to a diffraction grating and cell-phone camera system, provides means for detecting, recording, and identifying chemicals, drugs, and biological molecules in situ through their Raman and fluorescence spectra.
-The cell-phone spectrometer system recorded Raman spectra from various chemicals and biological molecules, including the resonance-enhanced Raman spectra of carrots and bacteria.
+The cell-phone-based Raman and emission spectral detector, coupled with a diffraction grating and cell-phone camera system, provides means for detecting, recording, and identifying chemicals, drugs, and biological molecules in situ through their Raman and fluorescence spectra.
+The cell phone spectrometer recorded Raman spectra from various chemicals and biological molecules, including the resonance-enhanced Raman spectra of carrots and bacteria.

-The scientists simplified the excitation and emission geometry of the cell-phone Raman spectroscopic system by lowering the count of optical components that record the spectra and integrating them into a cell-phone.
-Future cell-phones can identify chemical impurities and pathogens in situ within minutes, using this inexpensive yet accurate pocket Raman system.
+The scientists simplified the excitation and emission geometry of the cell phone Raman spectroscopic system by lowering the count of optical components that record the spectra and integrating them into a cell phone.
+Future cell phones can identify chemical impurities and pathogens in situ within minutes using this inexpensive yet accurate pocket Raman system.